When Was The Prelude Written

 The Genesis of the Préludes: Early Sketches and Experiments

 Liszt's fascination with the prélude form, a short musical introduction often preceding a larger work, manifested early in his career.
-However, the Préludes we know today, specifically the collection of twelve Années de pèlerinage, Deuxième année: Italie, are a culmination of a much longer process.
+That said, the Préludes we know today, specifically the collection of twelve Années de pèlerinage, Deuxième année: Italie, are a culmination of a much longer process.
 While pinpointing precise dates for early sketches is difficult due to the lack of meticulous documentation, musicologists believe that initial compositional ideas for some of the Préludes emerged as early as the 1830s.
 These early explorations were likely independent pieces, not yet conceived as a unified collection.

 The Italian Journey and the Emergence of the Années de Pèlerinage

 The Italian landscape, with its rich history, artistic heritage, and spiritual atmosphere, provided a powerful stimulus for his creativity.
-The Préludes reflect this influence, evoking a wide range of emotions and atmospheres, from the serene beauty of "Les jeux d'eaux à la Villa d'Este" to the dramatic intensity of "Funérailles."
-However, even within the Années de pèlerinage, Italie, the composition of the Préludes wasn't a continuous, linear process.
+Worth adding: the Préludes reflect this influence, evoking a wide range of emotions and atmospheres, from the serene beauty of "Les jeux d'eaux à la Villa d'Este" to the dramatic intensity of "Funérailles. " Still, even within the Années de pèlerinage, Italie, the composition of the Préludes wasn't a continuous, linear process.

 Piecemeal Composition and Gradual Refinement (1840s-1850s)

 Liszt wasn't one for methodical, linear composition.
-Instead, he worked on multiple pieces concurrently, revisiting and refining them over time.
+So this process of "piecemeal" composition stretches the answer to "When was the Prelude written?
+Some were completed relatively quickly, while others underwent substantial revisions over years.
 The Préludes, therefore, were not written in chronological order.
-Some were completed relatively quickly, while others underwent substantial revisions over years.
-This process of "piecemeal" composition stretches the answer to "When was the Prelude written?" over a significant period.
+Still, " over a significant period.
+Because of that, instead, he worked on multiple pieces concurrently, revisiting and refining them over time.
 The 1840s and 1850s saw a flurry of activity, with several Préludes taking shape, undergoing revisions, and finally finding their place within the collection.

 The compositional process included: